marmello77/BatBookChap21/README.md

     a. chap21.R -> script for reproducing the analysis and figures.

     b.
-MyTriangle.R -> R function required for creating the diamond shape used in Fig.21.3, procuded with the code from "chap21.R".
+MyDiamond.R -> R function required for creating the diamond shape used in Fig.21.3, procuded with the code from "chap21.R".

     c. sarmento.txt -> data from the Sarmento bat-bird-plant network.
 Originally published by [Sarmento et al. (2014, Zoologia)](http://dx.doi.org/10.1590/S1984-46702014000300006).